 - A certified copy of the child's birth certificate, which can be obtained from the county or state health department where the child was born.

 - Immunization records.
 For a list of all required immunizations, visit the North Carolina Department of Health and Human Services.
 If you do not have a certified immunization record, contact your physician or the Wake County Human Services.
 A new series of shots can be administered.
-If a record of completed immunizations is not received after 30 days, the principal is required by law to suspend the child from school on the 31st day until evidence of immunizations is presented.
+If a record of completed immunizations is not received after 30 days of the first day of school, the principal is required by law to suspend the child from school on the 31st day until evidence of immunizations is presented.

 Additional items needed later